Java Clean Code - How to Write Clean Code in Java?

 • src/main/java: It contains the source files of your project.
 You can identify it as the sub-folder is main in this case.

-• src/main/resources: It contains the resource files of your project.
+• src/main/resources: Contains the resource files of your project.
 You can identify it as the sub-folder is main in this case, also.

-• src/test/java: It contains the test source files of your project.
-You can identify it as the sub-folder is test in this case.
+• src/test/java: Contains the test source files of your project.
+In this case, you can identify it as the sub-folder is test.

 2. Proper Naming

-Any programming language out there has some set of rules that you need to follow for creating and naming identifiers.
-Java also has a set of such rules that need to be followed.
+Any programming language has rules for creating and naming identifiers.
+Java also has such rules.
 While following the naming rules, one should also name the identifiers that show some meaning (that relates to the variable).

-When we name related to the content of a variable, the code becomes much more readable and understandable, which eventually helps in maintaining the code in the long run.
-In Java, we have to name variables, classes, methods, etc. Hence we should always give them a name that relates to their functionality.
+When we name something related to the content of a variable, the code becomes much more readable and understandable, which eventually helps maintain the code in the long run.
+In Java, we have to name variables, classes, methods, etc. Hence, we should always give them a name that relates to their functionality.

-For example, If you want to create a variable for counting, name it 'counter' instead of naming it 'c' or something like that.
+For example, If you want to create a variable for counting, name it 'counter' instead of 'c' or something similar.

 You should always avoid naming variables with a single character like 'a', 'b', 'c', etc.